andrea12edoardo/bank-phone-campaign/README.md

 ## 📊 Dataset
 [Moro S., Rita P., Cortez P. (2014).
-Bank Marketing UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) has been used, in particular 'bank.csv' file insted of 'bank_full.csv' for computational reasons.
+Bank Marketing UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) has been used, in particular 'bank.csv' file instead of 'bank_full.csv' for computational reasons.

 ## 📈 Results

-Using the *Covariance Matrix* to eliminate correleated varaibles and *Bayesian Feature Selection using Latent Variables* to to identify the most influential predictors, the model is fitted on a subset that consider:
+Using the *Covariance Matrix* to eliminate correleted varaibles and *Bayesian Feature Selection using Latent Variables* to identify the most influential predictors, the model is fitted on a subset that consider:

  - `housing | Yes`
  - `loan | Yes`